 We recommend brewing with filtered water for the best results.

-You will need: a matcha whisk, a tea bowl, a matcha spoon or teaspoon, and a matcha strainer (optional)
+You will need a match whisk, a matcha bowl, a matcha scoop or teaspoon, and an optional matcha strainer.

 Preheat and thoroughly dry your matcha bowl and whisk.